justeattakeaway/pie/packages/components/pie-button/README.md

 ## TypeScript Type Exports

 For TypeScript projects, we export one interface for the button properties: `ButtonProps`.
-This contains three props `buttonSizes`, `buttonTypes`, and `buttonVariants`.
+This contains three props `sizes`, `types`, and `variants`.
 You can import and use these types to set the corresponding property values for the `pie-button` component.
 This ensures better type safety and autocompletion in your project.

 Here's an example of how to import and use the enums in a TypeScript project: